Jagpreet

 Average Fees | INR 1 lakh to 3 lakh |

-MTech Course Specialisation | Civil Engineering / Chemical engineering / Computer Science Engineering / Electronics Engineering |
+MTech Course Specialisation | Civil Engineering / Chemical Engineering / Computer Science Engineering / Electronics Engineering |

 Career Options | Research Analyst / Maintenance Engineer / Mechanical Engineer / Project Manager |